Ammonites in the Bible

 Verse ConceptsGod, As JudgeJudgesJustification, Necessity Of

-But the king of the {Ammonites} did not listen to the message that Jephthah sent to him.
+But the king of the Ammonites disregarded the message of Jephthah, which he sent to him.

 Verse ConceptsExamples Of ConsecrationTo Be Given Into One's Hands

-whatever comes out from the doors of my house to meet me when I return safely from the {Ammonites} will be Yahweh's, and I will offer it [as] a burnt offering."
+then whoever is the first to come through the doors of my house to meet me when I return safely from fighting the Ammonites -- he will belong to the Lord and I will offer him up as a burnt sacrifice."

 Verse ConceptsExamples Of ConsecrationSacrifice, In OtMeeting People